jareerzeenam/laravel-docker-boilerplate/README.md

 2. Open the project in your preferred code editor or IDE with a terminal and continue the below steps.

-3. Changes the ports in the `docker-compose.yml` file if needed.
+3. Changes the ports in the `docker-compose.yml` and `nginx/default.conf` file if needed.

 4. Create 2 folders `mysql` and `src` after cloning the project.

+Test : Create a `src/public` folder and add a `index.php` file to test if it is indexing the correct file.

 5. Docker build